wasp-lang/wasp/web/docs/auth/overview.md

 #### Using the `context.user`

-When authentication is enabled, all [queries and actions](/docs/database/operations) will have access to the `user` through the `context` argument. `context.user` will contain all the fields from the user entity except for the password.
+When authentication is enabled, all [queries and actions](/docs/database/operations) have access to the `user` object through the `context` argument. `context.user` contains all User entity's fields, except for the password.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">